moj-analytical-services/OPG/.ipynb_checkpoints/README_DEPUTYSHIP-checkpoint.md

 - 'ACTIVE' client was set as deceased due to Deputy error:
 Another fun issue is that I can see a number of clients which are 'ACTIVE' but apparently have a dateofdeath attached to them in.
 There were a couple more of these supposedly dead but active clients that I have manually cleansed because there was a note attached to their orders notifying the client was set as deceased due to Deputy error.... so it would seem that Sirius doesn't have the capability of removing erroneous death notifications? either way, in the spreadsheet I have supplied, there are **13 ACTIVE clients with termination dates due to client being dead...these might not be correct and should probably be manually checked along with the 79 clients with no termination reason.**

-- Lack of documentation and meta-data for the deputyship and supervision data as well as no derived table:
-As I mentioned earlier, OPG team - Greg Lilley, they've highlighted it as a Risk, since within OPG has the single point of failure for OPG getting supervision data outside of digital's pre-written reports.

 &nbsp;